-- (a) In the operation manual, alert users not to disassemble. - (b) Housing cover structure should be designed so as not to be easily opened by users.

-- 1) Use the special screws for tightening of housing cover. - 2) Housing cover is designed as can't be removed by one-action - Housing cover is designed as to be a structure and combined with screw tightening
+- a) In the operation manual, alert users not to disassemble. - b) Housing cover structure shall be designed so as not to be easily opened by users.
+Entrust specific countermeasures to manufacturers. - Example 1 Use the special screws for tightening of housing cover. - Example 2 Housing cover is designed as can't be removed by one-action - Example 3 Housing cover is designed as to be a structure and combined with screw tightening - c) On the housing cover, placing the indication that represents "Don't open / disassemble the housing cover."